 Do I want carbon fibre or aluminium handlebars?

-Carbon fibre has a couple of advantages.
-The most obvious is lower weight, so if you are wanting to save grams, carbon handlebars will do it.
+Carbon fibre has a couple of advantages over alloy, the most obvious of which is lower weight.
+If you are wanting to save 40-50 grams, carbon handlebars will do it.
 The other often quoted advantage of carbon is vibration reduction.
 Road vibration travels easily through aluminium and switching to carbon does reduce the buzz that gets to your hands.

-Like with carbon fibre bike frames, weight and vibration aren't the only advantages, just the most obvious.
+Like with carbon fibre bike frames weight and vibration aren't the only advantages, just the most obvious.
 There are other, more subtle advantages.
-Carbon fibre lends itself to complex shapes and allows tuning of flex very specifically.
+Carbon fibre lends itself to complex shapes and allows tuning of flex very specifically, or creating aero optimised profiles.
 Even if you don't care that much about weight it's worth considering carbon fibre.

 How much flare is best?